navcoin/navcoin-org/content/contribute/index.md

 {{< zig_section
 titleText="Submit an issue"
 imgSrc="/images/contribute/con-issue.svg"
-paragraphText="For all non-critical problems with NavCoin Core please search for similar issues and if you don’t find any, submit a new issue providing the information below.<br><ul><li>A clear description of the problem and steps to reproduce the problem.</li><li>What version of NavCoin Core you use or what commit you built using.</li><li>Any relevant entries from your debug.log file.
+paragraphText="For all non-critical problems with NavCoin Core please search for similar issues and if you don’t find any, submit a new issue providing the information below.<br><ul class=\"article-ul\" style=\"color: rgba(0, 0, 0, 0.55);\"><li>A clear description of the problem and steps to reproduce the problem.</li><li>What version of NavCoin Core you use or what commit you built using.</li><li>Any relevant entries from your debug.log file.
 Please ensure to strip out any sensitive information before publishing your debut.log entries.</li></ul><p class=\"paragraph-text\">The best strategy to get your issue fixed quickly is to make it as easy as possible for the development team to track down the problem and write a fix.
 Providing more information and organizing it well helps significantly.</p>" buttonText="Submit an issue" buttonUrl="https://github.com/NAVCoin/navcoin-core/issues" buttonImgSrc="/images/icons/rightward-arrow.svg"